Larry Rubin: Mexico - US relations

-From 1997 to 2008, Rubin served in different capacities and became the youngest CEO of the American Chamber of Commerce in Mexico.
-He left his job at U.S. Airways in 2005 to become the CEO of the American Chamber of Commerce of Mexico.
+From 1997 to 2008, Rubin served in different capacities and became CEO of the American Chamber of Commerce in Mexico.
+He left his job at US Airways/American Airlines in 2005 to become the CEO of the American Chamber of Commerce of Mexico.

 He also became Vice President of the Association of American Chambers of Commerce in Latin America.
 He lobbied the Mexican Congress for legislation in favor of US investment in Mexico.
 He has lobbied to support a bilateral relationship between the two countries through the Mexican Congress and Mexican Chamber of Deputies as he asserted cutting ties would hamper several U.S. industries.
 He also worked with the Mexican Federal Executive branch to lower the percentage on a new tax being proposed that would cost U.S. businesses more.
 He advised government against pressing double taxation on investments in Mexico.
 In a broader effort, Rubin lobbied Congress for approval of a tax reform benefiting business, and during the Forum on Fiscal Reform pointed out that both private sector and other actors involved had already reached agreements on tax reform that were ignored by Congress.
 He also promoted laws that would benefit U.S. businesses such as the changes to Mexican Social Security Institute.
 He worked together with Mexico's business organizations in the bilateral initiative Security and Prosperity Partnership of North America, where U.S. and Mexican businesses worked with both governments to enact regulations and laws that would benefit both.
 He was part of the delegation that helped pass the Mérida Initiative, a security cooperation agreement between the U.S. and the Mexican governments and the countries of Central America, with the declared aim of combating the threats of drug trafficking, transnational organized crime and money laundering.
 Rubin also lobbied for more security for U.S. businesses operating in Mexico, and for Congress and the Executive branch to work together to resolve this issue.
 Additionally he worked on regulations that he said would improve the flow of goods crossing both sides of the border, and improve delivery times of goods and services.
 He worked with U.S. Customs and Border Protection on the legislation's implementation.
 He signed an agreement with the Mexican government to modify regulations under the North American Free Trade Agreement (NAFTA).
 He has also protected U.S. business from unnecessary legal force in Mexico, such as when the Hotel María Isabel Sheraton was closed down and he worked with the Mexican authorities to reopen it.
 Additionally he has protected U.S. interests from harmful effects, such as the initiative to not buy and boycott American products.
 He also opened dialogue with the three major parties and their candidates for President of Mexico and invited them to speak to the American investment community.